-The quorum necessary for the Meeting is the holders of 25% of the Shares being present in person or represented by proxy, provided that a quorum shall not be less than two persons.
+The quorum necessary for the Meeting is the holders of 25% of the shares entitled to vote at the meeting are present in person or represented by proxy, provided that a quorum shall not be less than two persons.
 A quorum need not be present throughout the Meeting provided that a quorum is present at the opening of the Meeting.